(and then the weather got to like 70 over the weekend! Double happiness!)

 Today, that savings bonus is 1% – better than most checking accounts and within striking distance of the best online savings accounts.

 What Could Be Better?

 A better explanation of the algorithm behind the savings.
+The appeal of Digit is the simplicity – a lot of people don't care about how they do the savings and I get that.
 Right now it's a black box and while you can tell it to take out more or less, it's still a black box.
-You can only pause the savings for 90 days max, then it starts back up.

-Finally, the $2.99 monthly fee is a deal-breaker for me.
-The premise of the service is great.
+Finally, the $2.99 monthly fee is tough.
+The concept and goals of the service is great.
 The interface is great.
 Before the $2.99 monthly fee, our rating was a solid 8/10.
 Now, you can see the impact.
 There are companies that will manage $15,000 of investments without a single penny in fees – collecting $2.99 to figure out how many cents to drip from your account seems overpriced.

 That said – these services cannot be free.
 They rely on services to handle the transactions and those services come with a cost.
 Digit reports that the average user saves $2,500 (on top of other savings) in their first year, which is tremendous, and that's definitely worth the fee.